migamake/pandoc-filter-indent/README.md

 _Please let me know if there is a question about any other token types!_

+## Formatting inline code

+To format inline code we lookup `inline-code` in YAML metadata, and append it to attributes of each inline code fragment.
+By default it is `haskell`.

 ## Safe escaping

 In order to safely escape strings, we keep token type